 OSHA Proposed Emergency Response Standard

-On February 5, the Occupational Safety and Health Administration (OSHA) published a Notice of Proposed Rulemaking (NPRM) to modernize the agency’s “Fire Brigades” standard with a proposed new “Emergency Response Standard.”
+On February 5, 2024, the Occupational Safety and Health Administration (OSHA) published a Notice of Proposed Rulemaking (NPRM) to modernize the agency’s “Fire Brigades” standard with a proposed new “Emergency Response Standard.”
 This NPRM’s publication triggered the beginning of a public comment period that concluded on July 22, 2024.
-OSHA has announced an informal public hearing to begin on November 12, 2024.
+An informal public hearing was then held from November 12 to December 4, 2024.
+A second public comment period closed on January 17, 2025.
+OSHA is now reviewing the public input received.

 While many of the proposed provisions in the Emergency Response Standard would be helpful and improve the safety of emergency responders, many of the new requirements would be very burdensome, and in many cases impossible, for volunteer fire and emergency service departments to comply with.
 If the standard is adopted in its current form, many departments would be forced to shut their doors or else operate outside of the federal standard, leaving themselves open to fines, citations, and huge civil liability exposure.